 The server is open for submissions.
 Please do.
-It's easy and here's a template to work off of.
+All you have to do is fill out a form.

 A while back I posted here about a paclet server, which is to say a repository for Mathematica packages which people can easily install and use

 The key, here, is the easily.
 As in single-line installation and integrated with all of Mathematica's standard tools.

 The server is hosted on GitHub and so everything is open source and anyone can contribute.
 The deployment is done with GitHub pages as the cloud is still insufficient for a number of reasons.
 There is also a GitHub Wiki that provides notes on how you can install from the server, upload to the server, etc.